 5.2.1.1 Registration via IC SIP proxies

-The registration procedure between the visited network and home network uses an IC network which provides SIP proxy nodes to relay SIP traffic between these networks.
+The registration procedure between the visited network and the home network uses an IC network which provides SIP proxy nodes to relay SIP traffic between these networks.

 For the registration the UE addresses an FQDN in the home network domain which reflects the registrar (i.e. the S-CSCF of the home network).
 With this FQDN the IBCF acting as an exit point in the visited network chooses an IC provider and routes to a SIP proxy of the selected IC provider.